Gadi-G-Ezer/iherb/README.md

 It also uses Twitter API to get the number of tweets we have for the product brand.
 We will use this information for a data mining project to make statistics on it.

+Please note that due to Twitter's API rate limiting, the program's execution time may exceed one hour.
+This is because Twitter imposes constraints on the number of requests that can be made per hour.
+Consequently, each request to the Twitter API takes around 4.5 seconds to execute.

 ## Features
 The iHerb Web Scraper is capable of the following features: